Portal and Application Area

 Color

-The desired color can be selected here.
-Further information on this topic can be found here.
+You can select the desired color here.
+You can find more information on this topic here.

 Width

-With the margin, you control the spacing between the element and other elements outside of it.
-This offset will not be calculated from the content of the element (e.g. text), but rather from the area of the element.
-So if you have entered an inner distance of 10 px and an outer distance of 10 px, the content of the element is a total of 20 px away from the next adjacent element.
-If you have defined a frame for the element, the frame would be displayed at a distance of 10 px around the element.
-The margin, on the other hand, controls the distance from the border to the next element, so that in this example 10 px free space will be displayed around the borders as well.
+Use the "Outer Margin" setting to adjust the distance between the element and the outer edge.
+This spacing is not measured from the element's content (e.g., text), but from the element's boundary.
+So, if you've set an inner margin of 10 px and an outer margin of 10 px, the element's content will be a total of 20 px away from the next adjacent element.
+If you have defined a border for the element, the border would be displayed with a 10-pixel margin around the element.
+The `margin`, in turn, controls the distance between the frame and the next element, so that in this example, a 10-pixel margin would be displayed around the frame.

-The margin defined for the top is applied to all sides.
-If you deactivate the setting, all pages can be set differently.
+Apply the spacing set for the top margin to all sides.
+If you disable this setting, you can configure each page differently.

 -